-Career Peer Mentors (CPMs) are student employees of the Career and Professional Development Center that serve to educate and mentor their undergraduate peers on professional development and career readiness through appointments at the CPDC advising center and educational workshops on campus.
+Career Peer Mentors (CPMs) are student employees of the Career and Professional Development Center that serve to educate and mentor their undergraduate peers on professional development and career readiness through one-on-one consultations and educational workshops.

 Careers for First Years Programming

-The CPDC has instituted the Careers for First Years program in which the CPMs work with a population of first-year students within the residential communities.
-The CPMs offer a series of career development workshops and hold regular office hours in the public lounges of each first-year residence hall.
-The goal of this program is to foster early career engagement and readiness through educational programming strong foundation of career-management skills and materials.
+The CPMs offer a series of career development workshops to foster early career engagement and readiness through educational programming strong foundation of career-management skills and materials.

 Workshops for Student Organizations